Tagline: Welcome to America in 2019, when the best men don’t run for president, they run for their lives.

 After tussling with a steroid-pumped, chainsaw-wielding Buzzsaw, Richards gets into a test of strength which ends with the weapon being jammed into our antagonist’s nether regions.
 With Buzzsaw’s weightlifting belt now split down the middle, Amber enquires about the monster’s whereabouts:

 Ben Richards: He had to split.

 Most Absurd Dialogue

 After watching Richards marched through the ICS studios to his televised fate, a startled Amber is comforted by gossiping colleague Amy.

 Amy: You’re lucky he didn’t kill you, too.
 Or rape you, then kill you.
 Or kill you, then rape you.

-The peripheral plot is vapid at best, while clunky costumes and uninspired special effects create a 2019 that is very much grounded in the 1980’s, but while the The Running Man‘s dystopian gimmicks are largely hackneyed, there are moments of razor-sharp satire on offer, and its extreme vision of media-driven indoctrination is perhaps more relevant than ever.
+While clunky costumes and uninspired special effects create a 2019 that is very much grounded in the 1980s, The Running Man offers moments of razor-sharp satire, and its extreme vision of media-driven indoctrination is perhaps more relevant than ever.
 Also, pay close attention to Harold Faltermeyer’s original score, a seething rock-synth classic that grows richer with every listen.